fogus/ulithp/README.md

 * `label`
 * `cons`
 * `eq`
-* `λ`
+* `lambda`

-See the lithp.rb file for implementation details and the [uLithp blog post](http://blog.fogus.me/2012/01/25/lisp-in-40-lines-of-ruby/).
+See the `src/lithp.rb` file for source and `doc/index.org` for implementation details and the original announcement in the  [μLithp blog post](http://blog.fogus.me/2012/01/25/lisp-in-40-lines-of-ruby/).

 ## Embedded usage